Domminique/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI-/README.md

 # Goal Defination

- Our ojective in this tutorial will be to Identify the next best action for the customerthrough real-time insights that incorporate machine learning tools— sentiment analysis—can help **Kafunge**, **an inside sales CRM for SMEs and Startu-up** assess the likelihood of a deal closing or the level of a customer’s loyalty.
+ Our ojective in this tutorial will be to Identify the next best action for the customer through real-time insights that incorporate machine learning tools— sentiment analysis—can help **Kafunge**, **an inside sales CRM for SMEs and Startu-up** assess the likelihood of a deal closing or the level of a customer’s loyalty.
 I believe that Personally-tailored recommendations powered by machine learning can engage and delight customers with information and offers that are relevant to them

  # Sentiment Analysis with BERT and Pytorch